mikemcbride/website/src/uses.md

 ## Desktop Apps

-- [Firefox](https://firefox.com) is my browser.
-I prefer basically everything about it to any Chromium browser. `brew install --cask firefox`
+- I'm using Arc from [The Browser Company](https://thebrowser.company), it's still in early release.
+It's Chromium based, but is a totally rethought browser experience.
+Before Arc I used [Firefox](https://firefox.com) for years.  `brew install --cask firefox`
 - [Kap](https://getkap.co) is the best app I've found for doing screen captures.
 You can easily export them to MP4 or GIF.
 Super useful for showing UI changes in GitHub PRs.`brew install --cask kap`
 - [Insomnia](https://insomnia.rest) is an excellent REST client, used for testing API calls that also has top notch GraphQL support. `brew install --cask insomnia`
 - I use [1Password](https://1password.com) for password management across all my devices, and at this point I think it's safe to say that I couldn't live without it.
 I use the Family Plan because it gives me shared folders so my wife and I can both use it for shared logins and also keep our own logins separate.